This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 Which parts of AI policy do we think are most important to work on?

-Relatedly, today we can learn, and help build trust and collaboration on near-term issues before dealing with more tricky policy challenges associated with advanced AI systems.
-Additionally, current issues in AI provide opportunities to build expertise, influence, relationships, and career capital.
+Relatedly, today we can learn and help build trust and collaboration on near-term issues before dealing with more tricky policy challenges associated with advanced AI systems.
+And current issues in AI provide opportunities to build expertise, influence, relationships, and career capital.

 As we discuss later, one way of thinking about contributing to AI policy is that the most valuable contributions may be in spotting policy traps, path dependencies, or feedback loops before they become overt, because when they are overt it is often too late.

-Based on our conversations with experts, as well as the above heuristic, here are some of the areas of AI policy that we think are likely to be particularly impactful to work on now:
+Based on our conversations with experts, here are some of the areas of AI policy that we think are likely to be particularly impactful to work on:

-- The US government’s approach to AI safety, such as the verification and validation agenda, funding of AI safety research, and the use of AI in critical systems, particularly in the military and intelligence communities.
+- The US government’s approach to AI safety, such as a standards and evaluation agenda, a potential licensing regime, funding of AI safety research, and the use of AI in critical systems, particularly in the military and intelligence communities

 Policy careers involve moving between different types of roles and institutions

 These careers don’t necessarily involve working on AI in the near-term, but could instead involve developing skills and expertise that would be relevant to AI roles in the future.
-For example one might do graduate study, or work at DoD in non-AI roles for instance, with the aim of building experience required to excel in AI roles later in one’s career.
+For example, one might do graduate study or work at DoD in non-AI roles with the aim of building experience required to excel in AI roles later in one’s career.

-The aim of these roles is to build up expertise relevant to AI public policy, and then contribute to solving the AI policy challenge described earlier.
-Eventually this will likely involve activities such as developing and implementing coordination mechanisms, and brokering verifiable agreements between key players that may develop advanced AI systems.
+The aim of these roles is to build up expertise relevant to AI public policy and then contribute to developing risk-reducing and broadly beneficial AI policies.
+This will likely involve activities such as developing and implementing coordination mechanisms, setting up new agencies, writing and implementing new laws and regulations, funding critical research, and brokering verifiable agreements between key players that may develop advanced AI systems.

 Why pursue this path?

-At 80,000 Hours, we currently rank pursuing an AI public policy career as one of our few top-recommended priority paths.
+At 80,000 Hours, we currently rank pursuing a career in AI governance and coordination as one of our few top-recommended priority paths.

 - The US government is a powerful actor that may play a key role in the development and deployment of advanced AI systems.